anshukumar146/GitHub/C_language/c_arrays_strings_pointers/00_README.md

               <h3>watashi,anata,sensei,kyoushi,gakusei,kaishain,shain,ginkouin,isha,kenyuusha,enjinia,daigaku,byouin,denki</h3>

 -  [12_Swap_number_using_pointer.c](./12_Swap_number_using_pointer.c)→Swaps two numbers using pointer with third temporary variable.
+- [13_Anagram.c](./13_Anagram.c)→check if the word is ANAGRAM or not.
+An anagram refers to a word or phrase formed by rearranging the letters of a different word or phrase, using all the original letters exactly once.
+Two strings are considered anagrams if they contain the exact same characters with the same frequencies, regardless of the character order.
 - [14_sum_of_row_and_column_of_2D_array.c](./14_sum_of_row_and_column_of_2D_array.c)* → Find the sum of rows and columns of 2D array.
 - [15_principle_and_secondary_diagonal_2D_array.c](./15_principle_and_secondary_diagonal_2D_array.c)* → Print the principle and secondary diagonal of 2D array.c
 -  *[16_check_for_NULL_and_Identity_matrix.c](./16_check_for_NULL_and_Identity_matrix.c)* → Check for NULL and Identity matrix.